Sumo Growth Study: How Slack Generates 100,000,000 Website Visitors Per Month

-Beyond the homepage, Slack also use their Product page as a landing page.
+Beyond the homepage, Slack also uses their Product page as a landing page.
 Interestingly enough, this isn’t a special landing page that can only be found by clicking on a paid Slack ad.
 You can actually find it by clicking on the “Why Slack?” text link in their website footer.

 Though the Product page is certainly longer than the homepage, it is by no means text heavy; instead, it revolves around a very streamlined message and a lot of white space.

-Just like the homepage, the Product page recently underwent a makeover with a shortened page, simplified copy, less sections, and less features and benefits.
+Just like the homepage, the Product page recently underwent a makeover with a shortened page, simplified copy, less sections, less features and benefits.

 Slack is taking advantage of its own brand awareness.
 So many people already know what Slack is, they don’t need their landing page to do as much of the “selling for them.”